aryanVijaywargia/Deep-Image-Captioning/README.md

 # Image Caption Generator

+* This is implementation of a image caption generator which given an image generates a caption based on tit.
+Image captioning is a challenging task where computer vision and natural language processing both play a part to generate captions.
+This technology can be used in many new fields like helping visually impaired, medical image analysis, geospatial image analysis etc.

 Given an image, generates a caption for it using two different neural networks; Convolutional Neural Network (CNN) and Long Short Term Memory Network (LSTM).

 It uses transfer learning using Xception model to leverage the model's trained parameters to encode an image to a 2048 feature vector which is then fed into an LSTM to predict a caption based on the features extracted by Xception.
 <br /><br />

 ## Flow of the project